minyoungkim21/vmf-lib/README.md

 ### 1) vMF Density Estimation

 We generate samples from a true vMF model, and aim to estimate the true model parameters by either the near-closed-form full-batch MLE or the SGD estimators.
 See the demo code in ```mle_for_vmf.py``` for the details.
-The results are briefly summarized in the following table.
+The results are briefly summarized in the following Table 1.
 As shown, both estimators are equally accurate.

 <p align="center">
   <img align="middle" src="./figs/vmf_results.png" width="700"/>